Ash-D97/My-rosalind-solutions/README.md

 This repository contains my solutions to practice problems from Rosalind , a platform for learning bioinformatics through programming challenges.

-The goal of this repo is to improve my skills in:
+The aim of this project is to:
-        Applying programming to solve biological problems
+- Practice applying programming skills to biological problems
-        Learning common algorithms used in bioinformatics
+- Learn algorithms and concepts commonly used in bioinformatics
-        Building confidence in Python (and other tools as needed)
+- Track my progress as I work through different problem sets

 I’ll be updating this repository regularly as I work through new problems.